tonyx/Sharpino/Sharpino.Lib/README.md

 ```
 (see the .env to set up the DATABASE_URL environment variable to connect to the Postgres database with a connection string).
 If you have Eventstore the standard configuration should work.
 (I have tested it with Eventstore 20.10.2-alpha on M2 Apple Silicon chip under Docker).

+## SAMPLE 4
+Sample 4 uses SAFE stack (Fable/Elmish).
+The aggregates are rows of seats that I can book.
+A skeleton of Elmish client is provided.

+## SAMPLE 5
+Sample 5 will just replace SAMPLE 4. uses SAFE stack (Fable/Elmish).
+Use the common SAFE stack basic operation for running and testing (under the directory Sharpino.Sample.5)
+Please just look at the domain, and don't care that much about the u.i.
+(Elmish part).

 ## Tests on eventstoredb.
 EventStroreDb is not mantained that much at the moment